A personal perspective on this fertility supplement

 - There are some circumstances where L’Arginine is thought to be effective (I think mostly in the case of low egg supply but don’t quote me on that – read the book!).
 So if your medical provider has recommended it as part of your protocol this might be why.
 Ask them about it.
 Information and knowledge is power.

 - I am not a medical professional.
-This is just my opinion and really, I am going off Rebecca’s opinion.
+This is just my opinion and really, I am going off Rebecca’s opinion in her book ‘It starts with the egg’.
 She is a “scientist” at least but I cannot say unequivocally that her research is 100% up-to-date.
 So look around, see what else is out there.

 - Remember that anything we put in our bodies has the ability to alter something.
 Maybe what it alters is completely benign but it will do something.
 I think we forget that with natural supplementation so openly take anything thinking no harm, no foul but I just don’t believe that to be true.